-Primary interests are focused on low-temperature thermochronology, flood hazards, watershed analysis, the sediment record of environmental change, and the systematics of zircon and fission track dating.
-The main research focus in the area of tectonics is on the tectonic evolution of orogenic belts in the Pacific Rim using thermochronology, structural and basin analysis.
-In the last few years this research has focused on the thermochronologic evidence of the exhumation of orogenic belts.
-Research in the Mohawk watershed is directed at understanding hydrology, sediment budget, climate change in the watershed.
-Part of this focus has been in the timing and occurrence of landslides and on the effect of ice jams on flooding.
+Primary interests are on flood hazards, watershed analysis, the sediment record of environmental change, tectonics, the systematics of zircon, and environmental radioactivity.
+The main research focus in the area of tectonics is on the evolution of orogenic belts in the Pacific Rim using geochronology of detrital minerals.
+Studies of radioactivity involve understanding the distribution of uranium and radon in natural rocks.
+Research in the Hudson and Mohawk watersheds is directed at understanding hydrology, sediment budget, pathogens and water quality, and the effects of climate change in the watershed.
+Part of this work is directed to assessing water quality in local streams and rivers using fecal indicator bacteria.

 Garver, J.I., (2018).
 Ice Jam flooding on the lower Mohawk River and the 2018 mid-winter ice jam event In: Cockburn, J.M.H. and Garver, J.I., Proceedings from the 2018 Mohawk Watershed Symposium, Union College, Schenectady NY, 23 March 2018, v.
 10, p.
 13-18.

 Garver, J.I., Capovani, E., and Pokrzwka D., (2018).
 Photogrammetric models from UAS mapping and ice thickness estimated of the 2018 mid-winter Ice jam on the Mohawk River, NY, In: Cockburn, J.M.H., and Garver, J.I., Proceedings from the 2018 Mohawk Watershed Symposium, Union College, Schenectady NY, 23 March 2018. p.
 19-24.